joshbeard/joshbeard.me-website/src/me.md

 trends.
 Nevertheless, I place a high value on tradition and etiquette.
 I strongly believe in the right to either withhold or not form an opinion.

-I've also become annoyed with the "safety culture" that has permeated society.

 ### In Memory

 🐓 A rooster in memory of my mom.